josephsmithberger/XogotDocs/Documentation.docc/Manual/animation/animation_tree.md

 After building the tree and previewing it, the only question remaining is "How is all this controlled from code?".

 Keep in mind that the animation nodes are just resources, so they are shared between all instances using them.
-Setting values in the nodes directly will affect all instances of the scene that uses this AnimationTree.
+Setting values in the nodes directly will affect all instances of the scene that uses this `AnimationTree`.
 This is generally undesirable, but does have some cool use cases, e.g. you can copy and paste parts of your animation tree, or reuse nodes with a complex layout (such as a StateMachine or blend space) in different animation trees.

-The actual animation data is contained in the AnimationTree node and is accessed via properties.
+The actual animation data is contained in the `AnimationTree` node and is accessed via properties.
-Check the "Parameters" section of the AnimationTree node to see all the parameters that can be modified in real-time:
+Check the "Parameters" section of the `AnimationTree` node to see all the parameters that can be modified in real-time:

 @Image(source: "animtree_parameters.png")

-This is handy because it makes it possible to animate them from an AnimationPlayer, or even the AnimationTree itself, allowing very complex animation logic.
+This is handy because it makes it possible to animate them from an `AnimationPlayer`, or even the `AnimationTree` itself, allowing very complex animation logic.

 To modify these values from code, you must obtain the property path.
 You can find them by hovering your mouse over any of the parameters: